 Upon termination of employment (for reasons other than retirement), the identification card must be returned to the department Director of Administration and Finance.
 Individuals who retire from the Institute may retain their identification cards.

 All members of the MIT community -- including visiting scientists and fellows -- who participate in either sponsored research or Institute-funded research or who use significant funds or facilities administered by the Institute must agree to the terms in MIT's Invention and Proprietary Information Agreement and sign the agreement.
-By accepting such funds or using such significant facilities, the individual agrees to assign to MIT or its designate his or her title to Intellectual Property created through the use of such funds or facilities.
+By accepting such funds or using such significant facilities, the individual agrees to assign to MIT or its designate their title to Intellectual Property created through the use of such funds or facilities.

 It is the responsibility of the Director of Administration and Finance of each laboratory or department to distribute these forms and to collect signed copies; a copy is forwarded to the Technology Licensing Office (TLO).